wltrsjames/Agile-Tracker_MEAN/README.md

-Project requires Node and MongoDB
+Project requires Node and MongoDB and GIT bash

 Install the MongoDB folder on the root of the C drive